 An irrevocable and unconditional Corporate Guaranty may be utilized to establish an Unsecured Credit Allowance for a Participant.
 Such credit will be considered a transfer of Unsecured Credit from the Guarantor to the Participant, and will not be considered a form of Collateral.

-PJMSettlement will post on its web site an acceptable form that should be utilized by a Participant choosing to establish its credit with a Corporate Guaranty.
-If the Corporate Guaranty varies in any way from the PJMSettlement format, it must first be reviewed and approved by PJMSettlement before it may be applied to satisfy the Participant’s credit requirements.
+PJM will post on its web site an acceptable form that should be utilized by a Participant choosing to establish its credit with a Corporate Guaranty.
+If the Corporate Guaranty varies in any way from the PJM format, it must first be reviewed and approved by PJM before it may be applied to satisfy the Participant’s credit requirements.

-The Corporate Guaranty must be signed by an officer of the Guarantor, and must demonstrate that it is duly authorized in a manner acceptable to PJMSettlement.
-Such demonstration may include either a corporate seal on the Corporate Guaranty itself, or an accompanying executed and sealed secretary’s certificate from the Guarantor’s corporate secretary noting that the Guarantor was duly authorized to provide such Corporate Guaranty and that the person signing the Corporate Guaranty is duly authorized, or other manner acceptable to PJMSettlement.
+The Corporate Guaranty must be signed by an officer of the Guarantor, and must demonstrate that it is duly authorized in a manner acceptable to PJM.
+Such demonstration may include either a corporate seal on the Corporate Guaranty itself, or an accompanying executed and sealed secretary’s certificate from the Guarantor’s corporate secretary noting that the Guarantor was duly authorized to provide such Corporate Guaranty and that the person signing the Corporate Guaranty is duly authorized, or other manner acceptable to PJM.

 PJM will evaluate the creditworthiness of a Guarantor and will establish any Unsecured Credit granted through a Corporate Guaranty using the methodology and requirements established for Participants requesting an Unsecured Credit Allowance as described herein.
 Foreign Guaranties and Canadian Guaranties shall be subject to additional requirements as established herein.

-If PJMSettlement determines that a material change in the financial condition of the Guarantor has occurred, or if the Corporate Guaranty comes within 30 days of expiring without renewal, PJMSettlement may reduce or eliminate any Unsecured Credit afforded to the Participant through the guaranty.
-Such reduction or elimination may require the Participant to provide Collateral within two Business Days.
+If PJM determines at any time that a Material Adverse Change in the financial condition of the Guarantor has occurred, or if the Corporate Guaranty comes within thirty (30) calendar days of expiring without renewal, PJM may reduce or eliminate any Unsecured Credit afforded to the Participant through the guaranty.
+Such reduction or elimination may require the Participant to provide Collateral within the applicable cure period.
 If the Participant fails to provide the required Collateral, the Participant shall be in default under this Attachment Q.

 All costs associated with obtaining and maintaining a Corporate Guaranty and meeting the Attachment Q provisions are the responsibility of the Participant.